Marketing automation with Klaviyo: boost conversion with more than 20% by Linda Blijenberg

 Are you already a client of Code’s?
 In that case you’re always welcome to have a sparring session about your e-mailmarketing.
 We can tell you all about cost, the kind of results that are feasible for your business, and how we propose to execute any specific requests you have.

 If you aren’t a client of ours yet, but you do run a Shopify webshop: don’t hesitate to contact us!
-Give us a call, send an e-mail or drop by (with facemask) in Delft or Amsterdam.
+Give us a call, send an e-mail or drop by in Delft or Amsterdam.
 We’re happy to get to know you and your business!